adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/dataconcepts.md

 trigger, so we never have to worry about setting this value.
 When we synchronize our table, only the records that have been updated since the last synchronization are requested.

+The UpdatedAt field contains the date and time that the record was updated within the central (server-side) database.
+Do not maintain this field yourself.
+If you need a "last updated timestamp" for the client-side insert, update or delete methods, you must generate it yourself.

 ### The Version field

-The version field is all about conflict detection.
+The Version field is all about conflict detection.
 Let's take two devices requesting the same table again:

 ![][img2]